sempiedram/ACP1/analysis3.md

 However, only the first statement is checked in this step.
 The other two are properly checked in a later step (probably in the "convert the expression into postfix" step).
 Parenthesis matching can be checked here, but only superficially (because otherwise it would be easier just to evaluate the expression now).
 So in this step it's only checked that ever token is either a valid number or an operator.

 Besides those, an arithmetic expression needs to have exactly one base result definition, indicated by the '=' character.
 The next token after the '=' must be a valid base: bin, oct, dec, or hex.
+This is checked in the next point (extraction of result base).

 ## Arithmetic operation: Extract result base